 What is an Incentive Travel Company?

-10 Advantages of Using Incentive Travel Companies
+Expertise of Incentive Travel Companies

 1. Destination Expertise – While leisure agencies know the best locations for honeymoons and family vacations, incentive travel companies know what destinations have the best accommodations, event venues, and activities for incentive-quality group trips.
 Certain resorts have a group mindset and better understand corporate service expectations.
 Smaller destinations and boutique resorts may offer a fantastic experience, but the small boutique can be overwhelmed with 50 couples.
 See Top Destinations for Incentive Travel.

 2. Global Partnerships – DMCs (destination management companies), CVBs (convention & visitor bureaus), and DMOs (destination marketing organizations) work closely with incentive travel companies to provide local expertise and support.
 DMCs have local knowledge of activities, dining, venues, transportation, entertainment, and much more.
 The CVBs and DMOs know the new and recently renovated hotels.
 What’s hot, and not so hot.
 Good incentive travel companies have established relationships to deliver reliable quality and the best values.